 A person's health is influenced by the quality, quantity and balance of Qi.
 Qi moves in the body similarly to how blood flows through arteries, veins and capillaries.
 Qi moves through specific pathways called meridians.
 There are 14 main meridians inside the body.
 Each of these is connected to specific organs and glands.
 Meridians pathways are like rivers flowing inside the body.
 In life, a river transports the life-giving water that provides nourishment to the land, plants and people.
 Similarly, where meridian pathways flow, they bring life-giving Qi that provides nourishment to every cell, organ, gland, tissue and muscle in the body.
 When Qi gets obstructed, then the vital life force is not as able to provide nourishment to the body.
 The result of this is disease or pain.
 When it flows health occurs and pain is replaced by well-being.

 A word about the needles we use: the acupuncture needles are thin as your hair and not to be confused as those bigger ones used for injections.
-They are virtually painless.
-The ultra-thin stainless steel needles that are used only once and then put into sharps containers for disposal.
+They are sterile and we swab areas needled with alcohol.

 Acupuncture historically has been considered a modality or treatment of alternative medicine or complementary medicine.
 What is true is that it is becoming more main stream and a part of Western (or biomedicine) medical treatment.
 Insurances often help pay for it because they are beginning to recognize that it will benefit their members and save them money and it is also considered a medical write-off for income taxes.